nasd4q/while-preparing-for-ocp/remember those/APIs.md

 * method `Console format​(String fmt, Object... args)` "Writes a formatted string to this console's output stream using the specified format string and arguments."
 * method `Console printf​(String format, Object... args)` "A convenience method to write a formatted string to this console's output stream using the specified format string and arguments."
 * ... but no "print" or "println" methods !
 (Use `PrintWriter writer()`	which "retrieves the unique PrintWriter object associated with this console".)
+* "None of the calls to Console throw any checked exception.
+Call to System.console() doesn't throw any exception either.
+It just returns null if Console is not available."
+(Enthuware exam II.5/18)

 #### NIO.2